-3.3 The Community Infrastructure Levy (CIL) Regulations came into force on 6th April 2010.
-Regulation 122 limits the use of planning obligations to cases where three tests can be successfully applied:

-"A planning obligation may only constitute a reason for granting planning permission for the development if the obligation is:

-- (a) Necessary to make the development acceptable in planning terms; - (b) Directly related to the development; and - (c) Fairly and reasonably related in scale and kind to the development." - 3.4 These three requirements for planning obligations determine when planning obligations should be used.
-The statutory tests clarify the purpose of planning obligations in light of CIL and provide a stronger basis to ensure that planning obligations meet these criteria.
+- 3.2 The Community Infrastructure Levy (CIL) Regulations came into force on 6th April 2010.
+Regulation 122 limits the use of planning obligations to cases where three tests can be successfully applied: - "A planning obligation may only constitute a reason for granting planning permission for the development if the obligation is: - (a) Necessary to make the development acceptable in planning terms; - (b) Directly related to the development; and - (c) Fairly and reasonably related in scale and kind to the development." - 3.3 These three requirements for planning obligations now form part of the legislation, where previously there was only policy guidance under Circular 05/2005 to determine how planning obligations should be used.
+The statutory tests are intended to clarify the purpose of planning obligations in light of CIL and provide a stronger basis to ensure that planning obligations meet these criteria.
+In accordance with the CIL Regulations (2010), no planning contributions may be pooled from more than five sites.